ghostbsd/documentation/source/index.md

 ## Our Goal

 In general, BSD is also considered beyond the average computer user's knowledge.
-We try to simplify BSD to lower the entry-level of using BSD on a desktop or laptop.
-We provide all the benefits of the FreeBSD operating system benefits combined with the OpenRC inits system.
+We try to simplify FreeBSD to lower the entry-level of using FreeBSD on a desktop or laptop.
+We provide all the benefits of the FreeBSD operating system benefits combined with our in-house GUI tool.

 ```{toctree}